 One culprit is the stream of reports, assessments, and other paperwork that have no direct bearing on the classroom and yet occupy considerable professional time for teachers.
 Another is a rush of new supposedly “time-saving” technologies.
 In fact, such technology actually robs teachers of time as a consequence of all the reporting requirements and other strings attached.
 Yet another burdensome responsibility is the series of mandates most teachers work under that prescribe how they much teach.
 These school directives tend toward a one-size-fits-all solution that is too inflexible to take different children’s interests, abilities, and obstacles into account.
 It doesn’t allow a teacher to bring her personal strengths to the lesson if those strengths drift outside official guidelines.

 One glimmer of encouraging news is that two of the biggest frustrations that had teachers reaching for the aspirin and their retirement papers have finally been recognized for the disasters they were.
 No Child Left Behind, which established national standards for student advancement, made teachers responsible for results they could not control.
 Common Core, a nationwide standardized curriculum, diminished some of the problems of NCLB but raised others.
 These mandates limited teachers’ options in the classroom and tied their professional assessments to a handful of results that could be high or low for reasons that have nothing do to with teaching ability.
-NCLB was, mercifully, left behind by Congress early this year.
-Common Core standards are being rolled out to mixed reviews.
+NCLB was, mercifully, left behind by Congress in 2015.
+Common Core standards were consequently rolled out to mixed reviews.

 “Teachers are frustrated by lack of autonomy, lack of choices, and top-down control,” says Nashville teacher Houston Sarratt.
 Educators across the country have echoed his frustration at trying to introduce fresh ideas and techniques.
 He continues, “You get back [from a teaching seminar] all excited and ready to try something new.
 Then the program notebook sits on the shelf and you never have the chance to do any of it.”